jackdeansmith/EnablerTest/README.md

 repo contains code and data for a simple test for this behavior and some of my analysis of what I've found.

-People are currently using LLMs as makeshift therapists and life coaches, some are doing this with lots of self awareness about the limitations and dangers of this.
+People are currently using LLMs as makeshift therapists and life coaches.
+Some, surely, are doing this with good awareness about the limitations of these systems.
 Many, I suspect, are not.

-One potential real-world harm of using language models this way is they may enable bad decisions.
-For the purpose of this test, **I think of a bad decision as something the user is planning on doing, but is not thinking clearly about and is exceedingly risky.
-I** investigate three broad categories of these decisions which are quite common:
-**relationships, finances, and career**.
+One potential real-world harm of using language models this way is they may fail to push back and enable bad decisions.
+For this test, **I define a bad decision as a consequential decision the user is not thinking clearly about which is considerably risky**.
+I investigate three broad categories of these decisions which are quite common: **relationships, finances, and career**.

 I constructed a dataset of fictional reddit posts written by authors on the verge of making a questionable decision.
 I call these "red flag" posts.
 These posts